 For those in the northern part of the County, there are regular Sunday-at-8 meet-ups at various trails, which you can find at SundayRuns.
 (BIKES are not allowed on most of these trails.
 Indeed, only on the OCA.
 There are, however, some great bike trails, LISTED HERE.
 I don’t mention them here because runners have enough trails and we should leave places like Sprain Ridge and Graham Hills, both of which I’ve ridden on, to the bikers.
 If you do mountain-bike, check out WMBA.org)

 There is a Westchester Trails Facebook page.
 It’s a place where people can post (i) trail conditions and (ii) events/meet-ups.
 Also, there is a Meet-Up group (New York Trail and Ultra Running) that posts runs in various of these trails (and others).

 The Green on the map are trail entrances.
 The RED are comments.

 This is a list of running trails and trail runs in southern Westchester.
-(They are listed to the left in the Navigation Bar.)
+(They are listed in the drop-downs above.)
 I have not ventured to the northern parts of the County for running, and am limiting myself to trails on which I have run or about which others have provided me information.
 Also, if you see a downed tree across a path, call the appropriate Parks Dep’t.
 They rely on trail-users to bring these things to their attention.
-Westchester: 914-864-7000 (The County is very responsive; whenever I’ve called, the tree is gone the next time I’m in the park.)
+Westchester: 914-864-7000 (The County used to be very responsive; today? not so much.)
 NYC is slower, but I have spoken to the VCP Administrator about it and he appreciates getting contacted by trail-users.
 The City number is 311 or 212-NEW YORK, but if it’s in Van Cortlandt (through which the OCA and Putnam Trail run in the Bronx) call 718-430-1890.